bunsushi/Gilgamesh-Versus/README.md

 ## Run Locally

-To run the game on your own machine, you must have yarn installed.
+To run the game on your own machine, you must have yarn and MongoDB installed.
 Clone this repository and in the root directory, run ```yarn install```.
 Then run ```yarn start``` to spin up the React development server.
+In a seperate terminal window, make sure MongoDB is running by using the ```mongod``` command.
 Have fun!